RebelCodeBase/sopel-rss/README.md

 #### Synopsis: *.rss config templates t=\<field1\>|\<template1\>;t=\<field2\>|\<template2\>...*

 Semicolon separated list of template strings which will override the default template strings.
-Curly braces will be replaced by the actual string.
+Curly brackets will be replaced by the actual string.
 In the template strings the field and template are separated by a pipe.

 ## Formats